We live by faith, not by sight.

 Thoughts on type

 The type is set in Facit, which is my new favorite sans serif font.
 The modern "stained glass" graphic with its smooth lines and geometric shapes required a similarly smooth and geometric font.
-I chose to emphasize the word "faith" in both size and through capital letters as that is the core message of the verse.
+I chose to emphasize the word "faith" in both size and through capital letters as that is the core theme.

 Thoughts on color